andrewferlitsch/Gap/docs/specs/vision_spec.md

 1. Decompressed into raw pixel data.
 2. Converted to RGB, if not already.
 3. The pixel values are normalized (i.e., pixel integer values 0..255 converted to floating point values between 0 and 1).
-4. Upon completion, the raw pixel data and the preprocessed machine learning data for the image is stored as a single HDF5 file in the current working directory.
+4. Upon completion, the preprocessed machine learning data for the image is stored as a single HDF5 file in the current working directory.
 The root name of the file will be the root name of the image.
+5. If the config setting 'raw' is specified, the raw pixel data for the image is additionally stored in the HDF5 file.
-5. Attributes of the raw and preprocessed image are stored in the HDF5 file.
+6. Attributes of the raw and preprocessed image are stored in the HDF5 file.

 If the path to an image file is remote (i.e., starts with http), an HTTP request will be made to fetch the contents of the file from the remote location.